-This week, we have some great tips for helping you to find reliable visa and immigration advice.
-If you’re serious about moving country, one of the best things you can do for yourself is to get a reputable immigration adviser.
+We have some great tips for helping you to find reliable visa and immigration advice.
+If you’re serious about moving country, one of the best things you can do for yourself is to get a reputable Licensed Immigration Adviser.
 Why?
 You’ve all heard the saying a stitch in time saves nine, and this is one case where it’s certainly true!

-- An immigration adviser will give you a realistic idea of your chances of success right from the word go.
+- A Licensed Immigration Adviser will give you a realistic idea of your chances of success right from the word go.
 Of course, your eligibility will depend on your individual circumstances, including factors such as your age, work experience, skills and language ability.

 - If you are eligible, you’ll be told what immigration pathways are available and which one is going to work best for you.
 You won’t waste time and money heading down the wrong path then having to do a ‘u-turn’ later on.

 - You get the bonus of expert advice to sort out any hitches along the way.
 Immigration law can be a difficult beastie at the best of times and it’s constantly changing, so up-to-date advice not only smooths out the snags en route, it helps prevent them in the first place!

 How can I pick a reliable immigration adviser?

 - Choose someone who is licensed or registered.
 Legitimate advisers and agents are regulated by a professional body which helps ensure that they are competent.
 While it won’t necessarily guarantee you professional service, it will go a long way to weeding out ‘cowboy’ outfits!
 In New Zealand, agents are called Licensed Immigration Advisers, and they are regulated by the Immigration Advisers Authority (IAA).